-We made this fun snowman suncatcher when we had some friends over to play.
+We made this fun snowman suncatcher craft when we had some friends over to play.

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!